 CMS to Waive Certain Quality Reporting Requirements for Hurricane-Hit Hospitals

-The Centers for Medicare and Medicaid Services sent an SDPS memorandum to quality improvement organizations notifying them of its intent to grant waivers to hospitals in Connecticut, New Jersey, New York and Rhode Island affected by Hurricane Sandy.
+memorandum to quality improvement organizations notifying them of its intent to grant waivers to hospitals in Connecticut, New Jersey, New York and Rhode Island affected by Hurricane Sandy.

 CMS plans to grant data submission and validation waivers to the Inpatient Prospective Payment System and Outpatient Prospective Payment System hospitals in these states, which are normally required to submit hospital quality measure data and medical records to meet validation requirements.
 The waiver will apply to areas designated as "major disaster" counties by the Federal Emergency Management Agency.